cyclopticnerve/PyPlate/README.md

 You can download the (hopefully stable)
 [latest release](https://github.com/cyclopticnerve/PyPlate/releases/latest)
 from the main branch.<br>
-Download either the 'tar.gz' or 'zip' file and extract it.
+Download either the 'tar.gz' or 'zip' file and extract it.<br>
+Rename the folder 'PyPlate' (without the version number').

 Or you can clone the git repo to get the latest (and often broken) code from the dev branch: